darkhorse1998/Notes/Ansible/Facts.md

 ```
 This time it would create 3 ec2 instances.

-33. Use `ignore_errors: true` when you want to continue the playbook execution even when there are errors.
+33. Use `ignore_errors: true` on tasks when you want to continue the playbook execution even when there are errors for a particlar host/hosts where error has occured. \
+For example, let there be 3 managed nodes and asnible has to run 3 tasks on each of them.
+If first task fails on first managed node, then by default ansible won't run the remaining tasks on that node.
+But, ansible will run the other tasks on the other managed nodes.
+Errors can be ignored at playbook or task levels.
 34. Use conditions as lists with **when** to make them behave like AND logic.

 ```yaml